 For the days when Early Park Admission is at Islands of Adventure, it’s satisfactory to arrive 30 minutes before Early Park Admission begins.
-If the Early Admission is at Universal Studios and you're interested in being one of the first in line for Gringotts, you'll want to arrive an hour prior to Early Park Admission.
+If the Early Admission is at Universal Studios and you’re interested in being one of the first in line for Gringotts, you’ll want to arrive 30 minutes to an hour prior to Early Park Admission.

 How do I get Early Park Admission to the Wizarding World?

 There are three methods for getting Early Park Admission to the Wizarding World.
 Since there is quite a bit of confusion about this, we’ll explain all of the details.
 The first method is to stay on-site at one of Universal’s five on-site hotels: Portofino Bay Hotel, Hard Rock Hotel, Royal Pacific Resort, Sapphire Falls Resort, or Cabana Bay Beach Resort.
 All guests staying on-site, regardless of how they booked their rooms or which hotel they choose, get Early Park Admission as a on-site benefit (among other benefits).